-What kind of information do you want to visualize — basic or specific?
+- What kind of information do you want to visualize — basic or specific?

-When you have an overall impression of what information report should include, create a new report or make a copy of existing one if few improvements need to be done.
+When you have an overall impression of what information report should include, create a new report or make a copy of the existing one if a few improvements need to be done.
 There are plenty of good how-to articles about creating a report or even templates to copy, therefore I won’t focus on this.

 Now you should choose which data will have the biggest impact on your next actions and will be easy to understand at the same time.
-In toolbar you can find 11 data types to use.
+In the toolbar, you can find 11 data types to use.
 Think big and don’t stop with metrics or dimensions you see in a list — you can use segments, filters or create custom metrics and dimensions by custom formulas.
-Try not only different combinations but also different ways how to visualise data — e.g. maybe combined bar & line chart will be easier to read than a table.
+Try not only different combinations but also different ways how to visualize data — e.g. maybe combined bar & line chart will be easier to read than a table.

-In the same time, always remember about the eye-hurting view you visualized at the beginning of reading this article — don’t do this to yourself and other report readers as well.
+At the same time, always remember about the eye-hurting view you visualized at the beginning of reading this article — don’t do this to yourself and other report readers as well.
 In order to create an easy to read report follow two simple rules:

-Less is more — don’t make one page overloaded with too many data.
-The report should be easy to read — that is why you made it in Google Data Studio and not in spreadsheet.
+2. Less is more — don’t make one page overloaded with too many data.
+The report should be easy to read — that is why you made it in Google Data Studio and not in a spreadsheet.
 If one page will be stuffed with a lot of information reader won’t understand where to look and to what pay attention.
 Better create two pages with the same topic and surround data with spaces around.

 So you have added the most appropriate data and the job should be done.
 No, you are only in the middle.
 Making report visually appealing is as important as adding correct data.
-Look at this step as your chance to create a story based on data — you can structurize elements in the order which would share surprising details, you can emphasize specific elements e.g. only 2 bars from whole 10-piece bar chart, you can add colours that sometimes will explain more than words and so on.
+Look at this step as your chance to create a story based on data — you can structurize elements in the order which would share surprising details, you can emphasize specific elements e.g. only 2 bars from the whole 10-piece bar chart, you can add colors that sometimes will explain more than words and so on.

-Data visualisations should motivate report’s reader to listen to you more.
+Data visualizations should motivate the report’s reader to listen to you more.
 However, you risk losing someone’s trust without checking added data.
 If you’ll provide false data, followed actions will not give expected results or might even make them worse.
 To avoid this, compare the data you added in the report with e.g GA data — some metrics will be easier to compare (like sessions, users, transactions) and some might need a custom report.
 Even though it takes time, it is necessary in order to make trustworthy statements and suggestions.